ctavolazzi/NovaSystem/README.md

 >Please expand that report, thinking step by step about how your output will be used to prime a new instance of Nova.

+You can even ask it to transform that report to JSON (or another format):

+>Please turn that report into a JSON object.

 ## Priming a New Nova Instance with an Old Nova Tree Result <a name="priming-a-new-nova-instance-with-an-old-nova-tree-result"></a>

 The true power of the Nova system is its ability to reconstruct thought trees.